-It’s important to speak with a personal injury lawyer Peoria, AZ residents trust at Saavedra Law Firm, PLC in the wake of an accident, even if you’re unsure of whether you ultimately want to file a personal injury lawsuit against those that harmed you or not.
+It’s important to speak with a personal injury lawyer Peoria, AZ residents trust at Saavedra Law Firm, PLC in the wake of an Arizona accident, even if you’re unsure of whether you ultimately want to file a personal injury lawsuit against those that harmed you or not.
 Even if the only legal challenges you have any interest in dealing with are those that involve speaking with insurance claims adjusters, it’s important to have an experienced professional advocate representing you in these negotiations.
 Why?
 That’s a fair question… the answer may not be one you’ve considered quite yet.

 Personal injury is a broad legal field that entails many types of accidents and injuries.
 Examples of personal injury cases include car accidents, premises liability accidents, slip and fall accidents, and many more.
 But, there are a certain few cases that are most common across the nation.
-What makes an accident actually a personal injury accident worth taking legal action for, is when another party or person played a part in the incident occuring.
-If you sustained injury that extends beyond a standard first aid kit, then we suggest talking with our team today for more information about your options and rights in pursuing compensation.
+What makes an accident actually a personal injury accident worth taking legal action for, is when another party or person played a part in the incident occurring.
+If you sustained an injury that extends beyond a standard first aid kit, then we suggest talking with our team today for more information about your options and rights in pursuing compensation.
 You may be entitled to damages and recover compensation to cover the cost of your injuries and other losses that you have suffered.
 Here are examples of the most common personal injury events that we can represent: